The questions that I get asked most often is “How do I become a cabin crew?” The second most popular question is “How is life in the Middle East?”

 You can also volunteer for charity events:

-In Dubai and Abu Dhabi you can expect to spend at least 1000 Dirhams (approximately 200 Euro or 300 USD) on food, mobile phone, taxis and the occasional meal or drink out.
+In Dubai and Abu Dhabi, you can expect to spend at least 1000 Dirhams (approximately 200 Euro or 300 USD) on food, mobile phone, taxis and the occasional meal or drink out, for those days when you are not on a layover.

-Given that your accommodation and transportation to and from work is provided by your airline, your should be able to have a very good lifestyle and increase your savings.
+Given that your accommodation and transportation to and from work is provided by your airline, you should be able to have a great lifestyle and increase your savings.

 If you have a question that you think is relevant for everybody else, please feel free to leave it in the comments section.